Note: If you are trying to actually download anything from the App Store of a different region, you’ll have to change the country of your Apple ID.

 https://itunes.apple.com/jp/app/spanish-word/id1234567890 takes you to the Japan App Store.

-Hey!
-Thanks for reading :P I just want to let you know that if you enjoyed this, you might also like this post on How to prevent your Mac from sleeping, a Different way.
+Hey, kudos for making it this far!
+Wanted to let you know that if you liked this, you might also like How to prevent your Mac from sleeping, a Different way.